Pictorialism: Defining pictorialism

 In 1869 English photographer Henry Peach Robinson published a book entitled Pictorial Effect in Photography: Being Hints on Composition and Chiaroscuro for Photographers.
 This is the first common use of the term "pictorial" referring to photography in the context of a certain stylistic element, chiaroscuro ‒ an Italian term used by painters and art historians that refers to the use of dramatic lighting and shading to convey an expressive mood.
 In his book Robinson promoted what he called "combination printing", a method he had devised nearly 20 years earlier by combining individual elements from separate images into a new single image by manipulating multiple negatives or prints.
 Robinson thus considered that he had created "art" through photography, since it was only through his direct intervention that the final image came about.
 Robinson continued to expand on the meaning of the term throughout his life.

-Other photographers and art critics, including Oscar Rejlander, Marcus Aurelius Root, John Ruskin, echoed these ideas.
+Other photographers and art critics, including Oscar Rejlander, Marcus Aurelius Root, and John Ruskin, echoed these ideas.
 One of the primary forces behind the rise of pictorialism was the belief that straight photography was purely representational ‒ that it showed reality without the filter of artistic interpretation.
-It was for, all intents and purposes, a simple record of the visual facts, lacking artistic intent or merit.
-Robinson and others felt strongly that the "usually accepted limitations of photography had to be overcome if an equality of status was to be achieved.
+It was, for all intents and purposes, a simple record of the visual facts, lacking artistic intent or merit.
+Robinson and others felt strongly that the "usually accepted limitations of photography had to be overcome if an equality of status was to be achieved."

 Robert Demachy later summarized this concept in an article entitled "What Difference Is There Between a Good Photograph and an Artistic Photograph?".
 He wrote "We must realize that, on undertaking pictorial photography, we have, unwittingly perhaps, bound ourselves to the strict observance of rules hundreds of years more ancient than the oldest formulae of our chemical craft.
 We have slipped into the Temple of Art by a back door, and found ourselves amongst the crowd of adepts."

 One of the challenges in promoting photography as art was that there were many different opinions about how art should look.
 After the Third Philadelphia Salon 1900, which showcased dozens of pictorial photographers, one critic wondered "whether the idea of art in anything like the true sense had ever been heard or thought by the great majority of exhibitors."